AleksanderEZ/DIU/README.md

-# DIU
+# Design of User Interfaces
-University subject.
-Design of Graphical User Interfaces
+University subject for the design of graphical user interfaces

 1. USD/EUR EUR/USD converter